PaulKinlan/paul.kinlan.me/content/en/2021-05-10-images-are-still-too-hard.markdown

 I wanted to keep it relatively simple.
 A lot of images that we have trouble optimizing are the hero images on a page, so assuming 100vw makes some sense.

 AVIF seems amazing (the source image for this blog went from 800KB to 52 KB), yet it's not uniformly supported across the web.
-Chrome's support is good, so creating this as a preferred `<source>` and then falling back to your optimized input image (e.g, PNG or JPG).
+Chrome's support is good, so I decided to create this as a preferred `<source>` and then falling back to the optimized input image (e.g, PNG or JPG).

-Setting the `height` and `width` is required for lazy loading and to ensure that we can `lazyload` and to prevent [layout shifts](https://web.dev/cls/) if the.
+Setting the `height` and `width` is required for lazy loading and to ensure that we can `lazyload` and to prevent [layout shifts](https://web.dev/cls/).

+Finally, the algorithm will halve the size of the image until it reaches a size of at least 200 pixels.
+This seemed like a reasonable trade-off in terms of enough sizes that the browser can pick from while also making sure we reduce the chance of artifacts created via sub-pixel resizing.

 ## How was it made?